FastConnect: With an Oracle Partner

 - Minimum Term (Required) (options are no minimum, 12 month, 24 month, 36 month)

-- Oracle Connection Name: (Required) A friendly name that helps Megaport track your Oracle connection.
+- Oracle Connection Name: (Required) A friendly name that helps Megaport track the Oracle connection.
 The value doesn't need to be unique and you can change it later.

-- Oracle Connection Location: (Required) Select the Megaport location where your Oracle connection resides.
-This should be as close as possible to the Oracle region hosting the virtual circuit.
+- Oracle Connection Location: (Required) Select the Megaport location where the Oracle connection resides.
+Make this as close as possible to the Oracle region hosting the virtual circuit.

 - Connection Rate Limit (Mbps): (Required) Enter the speed (in Mbps) for the connection.
 1000 Mbps is 1 Gbps, and 10,000 Mbps is 10 Gbps.
 The setting must be equal to or less than the bandwidth provisioned at both ends of the virtual circuit.